sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-monitoring.md

 #### JDBC

-Use the parameters below to configure the SQL protocol:
+Use the parameters below to configure JDBC to connect to a database:

 | Parameter | Description                                                                                       |
 |-----------|---------------------------------------------------------------------------------------------------|